Signing a sympathy card isn’t easy. We search for words. We wonder what would be comforting to hear. We worry about saying the wrong thing…

 But even though it’s not easy, it is important to reach out in sympathy.
 Our words can’t take away the pain of losing a loved one, but they can go a long way toward helping a grieving person feel loved and supported.

 You should know right up front that you won’t find the perfect thing to write here.
 However, you will find ideas from seasoned Hallmark writers for good, helpful and hopeful things to write in a sympathy card.
-We hope our tips help you relax, write and share your heartfelt caring with someone who is going through a time of grief.
+For those times when you can’t deliver one in person, Hallmark offers Sign & Send, which allows you to send a personalized, handwritten sympathy card from your phone or computer.
+But, no matter how you send it, we hope our tips help you relax, write and share your heartfelt caring with someone who is going through a time of grief.